larakreisz/finding_peace/privacy_policy.md

 Effective Date：November 22, 2023

-Learn Salah Prayer is a digital application designed to assist you in mastering the Salah prayer.
+Learn Salah Prayer is a digital application provided by CUTEBERRY UG (haftungsbeschränkt) designed to assist you in mastering the Salah prayer.
 Learn Salah Prayer respects and protects users’ personal privacy.
 Before using or continuing to use our products and services, please read carefully and fully understand this policy.

 We respect your privacy and are committed to protecting it through our compliance with this privacy policy (“Policy”).
 This Policy describes the types of information we may collect from you or that you may provide (“Personal Information”) in the “Finding Peace” mobile application (“Mobile Application” or “Service”) and any of its related products and services (collectively, “Services”), and our practices for collecting, using, maintaining, protecting, and disclosing that Personal Information.
 It also describes the choices available to you regarding our use of your Personal Information and how you can access and update it.